intronex/PiCo_X/README.md

 2. Open the `.ino` file in Arduino IDE.
 3. Navigate to the `loop()` function.
 4. Replace the code inside `if (digitalRead(BTN_X) == LOW)` with your custom `Keyboard.print()` commands.
 5. Upload to Pico.

-   ENJOY
+ENJOY...

    CONTACT :- atheeqceh100@gmail.com